Salep: Etymology

+The word salep ultimately comes from Arabic saḥlab (سَحْلَب), and Greek salepi σαλέπι through French and Turkish salep in the mid 18th century.
+The Arabic word is perhaps shortened from ḵuṣā aṯ-ṯaʕlab (خُصَى الثَعْلَب).

+The spellings صحلب and سحلب found in modern Arabic dictionaries are borrowed from Turkish.

 History

 The Ancient Romans used ground orchid bulbs to make drinks, which they called by a number of names, especially satyrion and priapiscus.
-As the names indicate, they likewise considered it to be a powerful aphrodisiac.
+As the names indicate, they considered it to be a powerful aphrodisiac.
 Of salep, Paracelsus wrote: "behold the Satyrion root, is it not formed like the male privy parts?
 No one can deny this.
 Accordingly, magic discovered it and revealed that it can restore a man's virility and passion".

 Salep was a popular beverage in the lands of the Ottoman Empire.
 It enjoyed a reputation as a "fattener" for young women, to make them plumper before marriage.
 Its consumption spread beyond there to England and Germany before the rise of coffee and tea, and it was later offered as an alternative beverage in coffee houses.
 In England, the drink was known as saloop.
 Popular in the 17th and 18th centuries in England, its preparation required that the salep powder be added to water until thickened whereupon it would be sweetened, then flavored with orange flower or rose water.
 Substitution of British orchid roots, known as "dogstones", for the original Turkish variants was acceptable in the 18th century.

 Saloop

-Saloop was a hot drink that was popular in England in the 18th and 19th centuries.
+Saloop (also known as salop) was a hot drink that was popular in England in the 18th and 19th centuries.
 Initially, it was made from salep, mostly from Smyrna.
 Later, the roots and leaves of the North American sassafras tree were the key ingredient.
 This plant thickened the drink and also had a stimulating quality.

-This refreshing beverage was sold in place of tea and coffee, which were much more expensive, and was served in a similar way with milk and sugar.
+This beverage was sold in place of tea and coffee, which were much more expensive, and was served in a similar way with milk and sugar.

-It was used as a remedy for various ailments, including "chronic alcoholic inebriety".
+It was used as a remedy for various ailments, including "chronic alcoholic inebriety" and scurvy.
 Its popularity declined when it was purported to treat venereal disease and so drinking it in public became shameful.
 Saloop stalls in London were replaced by coffee stalls.